OpenTaal/opentaal-python/docs/index.rst

 OpenTaal Python documentation
 =============================

-Python package by OpenTaal for quickly processing Dutch texts.
+Python package by OpenTaal for efficiently processing Dutch texts.

 For example usage, please see the unit tests in the :code:`tests` directory.